 Abstract: Reinforcement learning (RL) algorithms are effective in solving problems that can be modeled as Markov decision processes (MDPs).
-They primarily target forward MDPs whose dynamics evolve over time from an initial state.
-However, several important problems in stochastic control and network systems, among others, exhibit both a forward and a backward dynamics.
+These algorithms primarily target forward MDPs whose dynamics evolve over time from an initial state.
+However, several important problems in different scenarios including stochastic control and network systems exhibit both a forward and a backward dynamics.
 As a consequence, they cannot be expressed as a standard MDP, thereby calling for a novel theory for RL in this context.
-Accordingly, this work introduces the concept of Forward-Backward Markov Decision Processes (FB-MDPs) for multi-objective problems, develops a novel theoretical framework to characterize their optimal solutions, and propose a general forward-backward step-wise template based on which RL algorithm can be adapted to address FB-MDP problems.
-It then introduces the Forward Backward Multi Objective Actor Critic (FB-MOAC) algorithm that obtain optimal policies with guaranteed convergence and a competitive rate with respect to standard approaches in RL.
-FB-MOAC is finally evaluated on three use cases in the context of mathematical finance, mobile resource management, and edge computing.
+Accordingly, this work introduces the concept of Forward-Backward Markov Decision Processes (FB-MDPs) for multi-objective problems, develops a novel theoretical framework to characterize their optimal solutions, and proposes a general forward-backward step-wise template that allows to adapt RL algorithms for FB-MDP problems.
+A Forward Backward Multi Objective Actor Critic (FB-MOAC) algorithm is introduced accordingly to obtain optimal policies with guaranteed convergence and a competitive rate with respect to standard approaches in RL.
+FB-MOAC is evaluated on diverse use cases in the context of mathematical finance and mobile resource management.
 The obtained results show that FB-MOAC outperforms the state of the art across different metrics, highlighting its ability to learn and maximize rewards.

 Submission Length: Long submission (more than 12 pages of main content)